EXPLAINER: How do we know when a recession has begun?

 The economy’s flashing signals — slowing growth with strong hiring — have put the Fed in a tough spot.
 Chair Jerome Powell is aiming for a “soft landing,” in which the economy weakens enough to slow hiring and wage growth without causing a recession and brings inflation back to the Fed’s 2% target.

 But Powell has acknowledged that such an outcome has grown more difficult to achieve.
-Yet on Wednesday, he made clear that the Fed will keep raising rates, even amid a weakening economy that could slide into a recession, if that’s what’s needed to tame inflation.
+Last week, he made clear that the Fed will keep raising rates, even amid a weakening economy that could slide into a recession, if that’s what’s needed to tame inflation.

 “No one knows whether this process will lead to a recession, or if so, how significant that recession would be,” Powell said at his news conference.
 “That’s going to depend on how quickly we bring down inflation.”